shriharivish/shriharivish.github.io/_projects/4_project.md

 in bubbles and along the way picks up water particles and then exits via the exit pipe.
 In principle, it is almost the same as a water bath humidifier.
 I implemented the arrangement using a vacuum gas pump that pumped the gas to the bottom of the water filled flask.
-By suitably designing the flow rate and quantity of water used, the incubator humidity can be controlled.
-A three flask configuration in series was designed to maximise the efficiency of the system.
+By suitably designing the flow rate and quantity of water used, humidity in the incubator can be controlled.
+A three-flask configuration in series was designed to maximise the efficiency of the system.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">